onkichoi/onkichoi.github.io/_portfolio/project2.md

   subtitle: Policy training materials
   thumbnail: assets/img/portfolio/Raising concern2.png
 ---
-King’s Raising Concerns is a series of four online courses for students in the Faculty of Dentistry, Oral & Craniofacial Sciences of King's College London, designed for undergradutes' induction purpose.
-The resource was requested by the student experience team of the Faculty, with the learning outcome that students understand the procedures of reporting various concerns to the Faculty.
-The four topics are around aspects where they most likely encounter concerns or questions, namely about a peer, a tutor’s inappropriate behaviours, patient safety, and patient behaviours.
-Each course consists of illustrated colorful cartoons which describe the imagined scecnarios accompanied by audio narrations, a flow chart which clearly shows the reporting route and timeline, and multiple FAQ questions collected from current students who are among the reviewers of this course.
-I produced this course with Articulate Storyline, worked with different stakeholders and adhered to the project deadline when manageing this project.
+King’s Raising Concerns is a series of four online courses for students in the Faculty of Dentistry, Oral & Craniofacial Sciences of King’s College London, designed for undergraduates’ induction.
+I worked with the Student Experience Team of the Faculty towards the learning outcome of students understanding the procedures of reporting various concerns to the faculty.
+I worked with different stakeholders; staff and students reviewed the courses and gave comments during the development process.

+The four topics are settings in which concerns are most likely to arise.
+Namely: about a peer, a tutor’s inappropriate behaviour, patient safety, and patient behaviour.
+Each course consists of colourfully illustrated cartoons pertaining to the example scenarios, audio narrations, an animated flow chart clearly showing the reporting route and timeline, and multiple FAQ.
+I produced this course with Articulate Storyline and adhered to the project deadline when managing this project.

 {:.list-inline}
 - Date: August 2021